 In the past 30 years, many countries around the world have fundamentally reformed their public utilities sector.
-Among other things, these reforms included a large-scale privatization of state-owned utilities and the establishment of sector-specific Independent Regulatory Authorities (IRAs) to regulate them.
-In this chapter, we provide a summary and synthesis of results from an ongoing research project on the effect of privatization and the establishment of IRAs on the capital structure and investments of regulated firms and on regulated prices.
-In particular, we draw heavily on results from Bortolotti, Cambini, Rondi and Spiegel (2011; henceforth BCRS), Cambini and Rondi (2011, 2012) and Cambini and Spiegel (2011; henceforth CS), although we will also provide some new results on the interaction between the ownership structure of regulated utilities, their investment levels and regulatory independence.
+Among other things, these reforms included a large scale privatization of state-owned utilities and the establishment of sector-specific Independent Regulatory Authorities (IRAs) to regulate them.
+In this paper, we provide a summary and synthesis of results from an on-going research project on the effect of privatization and the establishment of IRAs on the capital structure and investments of regulated firms and on regulated prices.
+In particular, we draw heavily on results from Bortolotti, Cambini, Rondi and Spiegel (2011; henceforth BCRS), Cambini and Rondi (2011a and 2011b) and Cambini and Spiegel (2011; henceforth CS), although we will also provide some new results on the interaction between the ownership structure of regulated utilities, their investment levels, and regulatory independence.

-Our research is motivated in part by the fact that investments by regulated firms in infrastructure are crucial for the economy at large (see, for example, Guthrie, 2006) and account for a significant fraction of gross domestic product (GDP).
-For instance, in 2008, investments of public utilities in infrastructure accounted for 15.24 per cent of GDP on average in the EU 15 countries that were members of the European Union (EU) before the enlargement on 1 May 2004 (see the appendix in CS for details).
+Our research is motivated in part by the fact that investments by regulated firms in infrastructure are crucial for the economy at large (see e.g., Guthrie 2006) and account for a significant fraction of GDP.
+For instance, in 2008, investments of public utilities in infrastructure accounted for 15.24% of GDP on average in the EU 15 countries that were members of the EU before the enlargement on 1st May 2004 (see the Appendix in CS for details).
 Another motivation for our research is the fact that at least in the EU, the structural reforms in the public utilities sector were accompanied by a substantial increase in the financial leverage of regulated utilities.
-This trend, coined the 'dash for debt', has raised substantial concerns among policy markers.
-For instance, a joint study of the UK Department of Trade and Industry (DTI) and HM Treasury argues that the 'dash for debt' within the UK utilities sector from the mid to late 1990s 'could imply greater risks of financial distress, transferring risk to consumers and taxpayers and threatening the future financeability of investment requirements' (DTI and HM Treasury, 2004, p.
+This trend, coined the "dash for debt," has raised substantial concerns among policy markers.
+For instance, a joint study of the UK Department of Trade and Industry (DTI) and the HM Treasury argues that the "dash for debt" within the UK utilities sector from the mid-late 1990's "could imply greater risks of financial distress, transferring risk to consumers and taxpayers and threatening the future financeability of investment requirements" (DTI and HM Treasury, 2004, p.
 6).
-Similar concerns were expressed by the Italian energy regulatory agency (see, for example, AEEG, 2008, paragraph 22.13).
+Similar concerns were expressed by the Italian energy regulatory agency (see e.g., AEEG 2008, paragraph 22.13).

-The chapter is organized as follows.
-In Section 13.2 we briefly describe the relevant structural reforms in the EU.
-In Section 13.3 we present a theoretical model that we use to derive testable hypotheses regarding the leverage and investment levels of regulated firms, and the effect of leverage on regulated prices.
-Section 13.4 presents our empirical results.
-Concluding remarks are in Section 13.5.
+The paper is organized as follows: In Section 2 we briefly describe the relevant structural reforms in the EU.
+In Section 3 we present a theoretical model which we use to derive testable hypothesis regarding the leverage and investment levels of regulated firms, and the effect of leverage on regulated prices.
+Section 4 presents our empirical results.
+Concluding remarks are Section 5.